Ieva Jusionyte MA'07, PhD'12 Discusses Her Career in Ethnographic Research

 Next year, you will publish a book about first responders on the U.S.-Mexico border.
 Why did you transition to this project?

 The border with Mexico has always fascinated me because of its symbolic place and rhetorical power in the U.S. national imagination.
-In the beginning of my doctoral studies at Brandeis, I was planning to conduct research with journalists in towns along the U.S.-Mexico border.
-That year (2007), the newly elected Mexican President Felipe Calderón dispatched the country’s security forces to confront organized crime groups; Chihuahua, Sonora, Tamaulipas and other states south of the international boundary became even more dangerous for journalists, especially reporters who covered crime.
+In the beginning of my doctoral studies at Brandeis, I was planning to conduct research with journalists in towns along the U.S.-Mexico border, but that year (it was 2007) the newly elected Mexican President Felipe Calderón dispatched the country’s security forces to confront organized crime groups, and Chihuahua, Sonora, Tamaulipas and other states south of the international boundary became even more dangerous for journalists, especially reporters who covered crime.
 I had to find another border, which was safer but still allowed me to ask my research questions – that’s how I discovered the tri-border area between Argentina, Brazil, and Paraguay.

 This project is a continuation of my scholarly interest in borders and security from an ethnographic perspective.
 But it also draws on my personal experience and my belonging to the emergency responder community: I have been an EMT, a paramedic, and a wildland firefighter, and during fieldwork on the U.S.-Mexico border I volunteered as a firefighter in a local fire department and as a medical professional at an aid center for migrants.
 Although the book, “Threshold: Emergency and Rescue on the U.S.-Mexico Border,” focuses on the experiences of firefighters and emergency managers in southern Arizona and northern Sonora, my own story is inevitably palpable in the narrative.